 I only need to complete one class to graduate.
-Can I participate in the Spring 2017 Commencement ceremony?
+Can I participate in the Spring 2020 Commencement virtual ceremony?

-No. Students who are lacking one or more credit hours or courses, even if they expect to enroll and complete all requirements during the Summer 2017 term (or intersession between Spring and Summer), will not be eligible to participate in the Spring 2017 Commencement ceremony.
+No. Students who are lacking one or more credit hours or courses, even if they expect to enroll and complete all requirements during the Summer 2020 term (or intersession between Spring and Summer), will not be eligible to participate in the Spring 2020 virtual Commencement ceremony.
 There will be no exceptions.

-Can certificate students participate in the Commencement Ceremony?
+Can certificate students participate in the virtual Commencement ceremony?

-How do I confirm my eligibility for Commencement?
+How do I confirm my eligibility for the virtual Commencement ceremony?

 No. You will not receive a diploma from City Colleges of Chicago until you have satisfied all of your program requirements.
 Your participation in the ceremony does not indicate program completion.

 If I have an administrative/financial hold on my account, can I participate in the ceremony?

 Yes.
 You may participate in the Commencement ceremony, but you will NOT receive your diploma or transcripts until all holds on your account have been lifted.
 If you have questions regarding holds on your account, please contact your advisor.